|QUICK SPECS ABOUT PATTERN|

 The shoelace length required for this design can be difficult to determine due to so many shoes and sizes.
-We suggest getting a pair of our 54” flat shoelace and some Lace Anchors®.
-This takes the guess work out since all the excess lace will be trimmed off when using our Anchors system.
-You can get away with 36” laces on most Vans.
+Our Xpand® shoelaces are one-size-fits-all and will work for most shoes for this design.
+Using Xpand® products takes the guess work out.
+The excess lace will be trimmed off and the laces will be secured when using our Anchors system.
+You can also get away with 36” laces on most Vans.

 Because the lacing designs of the Diamond Lace pattern necessitate that most of the shoe’s eyelets can accommodate a double length of lace (two passes through a single eyelet), it’s important to pick shoes with eyelets that are large or can be enlarged.
 A pen or pencil poked into a stitched eyelet can help achieve this goal.
 Metal and plastic eyelets will not be as malleable.

 In terms of number of eyelets needed, it’s best if the shoe has 5+ eyelets on each row.
 The more that are available the stronger the Diamond Lace design will appear.